DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   });
   ```

 - When the page or a UI region (for example, a popup window) that displays the Document Viewer is about to be closed, close the the viewed report to release the server resources (the Storage space and Cache).
-To do that use the client-side `ASPxClientWebDocumentViewer.Close` method:
+To do that use the Document Viewer's client-side `Close` method:

   ```cs
   function WebDocumentViewer_BeforeRender(s, e) {